Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

 Here is what I see a few days later:

-Just as I expected, the edges of the old stain are lifted and the grains of the exposed wood are raised.
+As I expected, the edges of the old stain are lifted, and the fiber of the exposed substrate is raised.
 I inspect all the surfaces and do not see any signs of rot.
-That’s good - no need for any replacements.
+That's good - no need for any replacements.